RonenTGreat/100-days-of-code/log.md

 ### Day 77: January 10 2021

 **Today's Progress**: I think I am done with the mobile part of the technology page, the scary thing is when I view it on a large screen then disasters strikes.
 Will be working on that tomorrow, really need to get very good at responsive web design(with just CSS).

+Day 78: January 11 2021

+**Today's Progress**: Moved to the desktop part of the website, it's really challenging using Grid.
+For some reason Flex just flows.
+But I think I will step back a little with this project.
+I should continue with my course on web development

+Day 79: January 12 2021

+**Today's Progress**: Reviewed some concept in Git.

+Day 80: January 13 2021

+**Today's Progress**: Learning about to using EJS to create template html pages, after that will use the knowledge to create a todo list app.